RetroPie/RetroPie-Docs/docs/EmulationStation.md

 /opt/retropie/configs/all/platforms.cfg
 ```

-name, extensions, platform (used by es for scraping), and the theme can be overriden, see [HERE](https://github.com/RetroPie/RetroPie-Setup/blob/master/platforms.cfg) for the default platforms.cfg
+name, extensions, platform (used by es for scraping), and the theme can be overriden, see [HERE](https://github.com/RetroPie/RetroPie-Setup/blob/master/platforms.cfg) for the default _platforms.cfg_.

-The following is an example of a custom platforms.cfg
+The following is an example of a custom _platforms.cfg_:

 ```
 megadrive_theme="genesis"